A healthy upside potential exists for SunCoke Energy Inc. (SXC) Stock

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of SunCoke Energy Inc. (NYSE:SXC) dipped -0.43% to close Wednesday’s market session at $9.20, lower as compared to yesterday’s close.
-The stock price fluctuated between $9.06 and $9.39 throughout the trading session with the volume trading being 674284 shares, which represented a significant variation when compared to the three months average volume of 545.31K shares.
-The firm’s stock price fluctuated -0.97% within the last five trades and -0.76% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -3.97% in the last 6 months and 22.34% was added to its value over the previous 3 months.
-SXC stock is trading at a margin of 0.21%, 5.36% and 7.52% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of SunCoke Energy Inc. (NYSE:SXC) raised 0.87% to close Wednesday’s market session at $9.23, higher as compared to yesterday’s close.
+The stock price fluctuated between $9.12 and $9.26 throughout the trading session with the volume trading being 538169 shares, which represented a significant variation when compared to the three months average volume of 553.80K shares.
+The firm’s stock price fluctuated 0.33% within the last five trades and 1.10% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price increased 2.44% in the last 6 months and 19.10% was added to its value over the previous 3 months.
+SXC stock is trading at a margin of 0.90%, 4.17% and 7.59% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Click Here to Download the FREE Report.